psychemedia/island-storynotes/last_duel.md

-# The Last Pistol Duel
+# The Last Pistol Duel on the Island

-last pistol duel in country?

-Lockyer buried in St mary;s Cowes graveyard
+Several years ago, someone made mention to me of the last duel on the island that had taken place at Northwood in Cowes.
+I didn't chase it up at the time, but it was more recently brought to my mind when I heard contemporary folk duo Jess Leigh Ong and Al Watson, aka *Berlingo Flick*, singing their song *The Final Duel* on the Acoustic Stage at Kashmir Fringe Festival (2026) at Quay Arts in Newport.

 Berlingo Flick (Jess Leigh Ong + Al Watson)